Jimut123/jimutmap/README.md

 ## Additional Note

-This also uses multithreading, which may overload your computer, so set the parameters in the API, minimise the pool else your PC may hang!
-**This is created for educational and research purposes only!
-The [authors](https://github.com/Jimut123/jimutmap/blob/master/CONTRIBUTORS.md) are not liable for any damage to private property.**
+This is created for educational and research purposes only!
+The [authors](https://github.com/Jimut123/jimutmap/blob/master/CONTRIBUTORS.md) are not liable for any damage to private property.

 [[Back to Top](#contents)]